Theophanes is a New-England-based blogger, traveler, writer, photographer, sculptor, and lover of cats.

 Furless Genetics 101

-Before you even start to breed furless you should first have a basic understanding of their genetics.
+Before you even start to breed furless rats, you should first have a basic understanding of their genetics.
 There are at least four genetically unique versions of furless rats out there.
-This means that occasionally you can breed two furless together and get 100% furred babies.
+This means that, occasionally, you can breed two furless together and get 100% furred babies.
 If it's at all possible, you should figure out which of the four types your breeding stock will be.
 I will be concentrating on rex-based furless, which I am most familiar with.

 The furless gene I worked with, the one linked to the rex gene, is the most common.
 Rex (curly fur) was originally a spontaneous mutation.
 It's a dominant gene, meaning that a rex bred to a straight-haired rat will produce on average 50% more rex.
 If you breed two very good quality rexes together, you may end up with more rexes, and you also may end up with double rex (or patchwork hairless).
 These rats almost look like they have mange.
 They have patches of fur that grows in and falls back out again.
 Double rexes bred for a few generations will eventually produce hairless.

 Furless is a recessive gene, meaning both parents must either display the gene or carry it in order for it to be produced in a litter.
 A furless bred to a furry non-carrier will produce a completely furred litter, and in rex-based furless they will also produce roughly 50% "sloppy rexes."
 These rexes generally look very curly before weaning, and as they age their curls get less and less dramatic, sometimes disappearing all together.
 This entire litter will be born furless carriers as one of their parents was furless.